Our Vision and Mission

 Our activities harness INSEAD’s expertise in multiple disciplines across areas such as strategy, risk-management, decision making, finance, economics, family governance and corporate social responsibility for in-depth insights and sustainable responses to the challenges facing directors in today’s increasingly complex and volatile environment.
 The ICGC brings an unmatched international viewpoint to its activities thanks to INSEAD’s position as The Business School for the World, with its footprint across the Europe, Asia, and Middle East campuses.

 Jose Luis Álvarez

-Senior Affiliate Professor of Leadership and Organisational Behaviour
+Senior Affiliate Professor of Organisational Behaviour

 Academic Director, INSEAD Corporate Governance Centre

 Corporate Governance Expertise at INSEAD

 360° feedback for directors